tiagofmartins/feednplay_devkit/README.md

 }
 </pre>

+## Recommendations

-## Loading data in Processing sketches properly
+### Loading data in Processing sketches properly

 If your Processing sketch needs to load files or any data at startup, we recommend that you don't do it in the `setup()` function as it may take a few seconds and thus trigger a Processing timeout error (_RuntimeException: Waited 5000ms …_).
-We recommend that you load all the required data in the second drawing frame (not the first).
+Instead, we recommend that you load all the required data in the second drawing frame (not the first).
 To do this, you can adapt your `draw()` function based on the following code:

 <pre>
 void draw() {